xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/diagnostic/aop-report.md

 ## Report customization

-Report is implemented as guicey [event listener](../events.md) so you can register it directly in your bundle if required (without main bundle shortcuts):
+Report is implemented as a guicey [event listener](../events.md), so you can register it directly in your bundle if required (without main bundle shortcuts):

 ```java